ncatlab/nlab-content/pages/5/2/0/4/4025/content.md

 * in [[variational calculus]] one studies functions on spaces of [[section]]s of [[jet bundle]]s.
 For example, they appear in [[physics]] as [[action functional]]s.

-* various discretised versions are interesting in finte geometries as well as numerical analysis
+* various discretised versions are interesting in finite geometries as well as numerical analysis

-## In functional analysis
+## In linear algebra and functional analysis

 ### Definition